dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

   --destination-port-range 20000-30000
 ```

-## Assigning Public IPs to the existing Nodes and to potential new ones
+## Assigning Public IPs to the existing Nodes in the cluster

 As of now, AKS Nodes don't get a Public IP by default (even though you could use [acs-engine](https://github.com/Azure/acs-engine) to create a self-managed K8s cluster that supports that).
 To assign Public IP to a Node/VM, you can find the Resource Group where the AKS resources are installed on the [portal](https://portal.azure.com) (it should have a name like `MC_resourceGroupName_AKSName_location`).
 Then, you can follow the instructions [here](https://blogs.technet.microsoft.com/srinathv/2018/02/07/how-to-add-a-public-ip-address-to-azure-vm-for-vm-failed-over-using-asr/) to create a new Public IP and assign it to the Node/VM.
 For more information on Public IPs for VM NICs, see [this document](https://docs.microsoft.com/azure/virtual-network/virtual-network-network-interface-addresses).